Gage-Lieble/gage-lieble-port.github.io/README.md

 was built in HTML and CSS using Bootstrap and Flask.
 As of now (VERSION 1) my nav bar needs some work such as closing when the user scrolls.
 My site is also only built for mobile screens so my nexct goal in version 2 is to create a responsive design.

+View the wesbite at: www.gagelieble.com

-HOW TO RUN:
+HOW TO RUN LOCALLY:
+DJANGO: <---- Main Files for gagelieble.com
+You must be in the file directory that contains 'manage.py' inorder to run this project locally.
+The 'portfolio_proj', 'portfolio_app', 'templates', and static files must also be present in this directory.
+After installing djanog on your machine you can enter the following into your terminal.
+-WINDOWS: py -m manage runserver
+-MAC: manage.py runserver
+-Shift click on 'http://127.0.0.1:8000/' in your terminal This will open a tab in your default broswer with this project!

+FLASK: <---- Version 1 of gagelieble.com - No longer the Main Files
-FLASK: In order to view the site you must have the app.py file in the directory. inside the directory you must also have a 'templates' folder and a 'static' folder.
+In order to view the site you must have the app.py file in the directory. inside the directory you must also have a 'templates' folder and a 'static' folder.
 Place the HTML files in the template folder.
 Inside the static folder, place the 'Images' folder and the 'style' folder. the 'style' folder must include style.css and bootstrap.css.
 - In the terminal type
 - WINDOWS: "$env:FLASK_APP = "app.py"
 - MAC: "export FLASK_APP=app.py"